 How Long does it take to Deep Condition Hair?

-The answer to this question is that it depends.
 It depends on your hair.
-We’ve written some guidelines for Restore and Shine Hair Mask which you can find below.
+I’ve written some guidelines for Restore and Shine Hair Mask.
 If you are using another deep conditioner, check the manufacturer’s instructions.

 - Fine, dry hair – a maximum of 2 hours